bytebase/bytebase.com/content/blog/database-devsecops-guardians.md

 ![platform](/content/blog/database-devsecops-guardians/platform.webp)

-To Dev’s other side is the powerful **Platform Engineer, a druid🐻** draped in furs and feathers, symbolizing the strength and resilience of the infrastructure.
+To Developer’s other side is the powerful **Platform Engineer, a druid🐻** draped in furs and feathers, symbolizing the strength and resilience of the infrastructure.
 The Platform Engineer’s mastery of the landscape allows them to provide a stable foundation upon which all other advancements rely.
 With an unwavering gaze, the druid keeps the systems in sync with nature’s rhythm, ensuring the entire ecosystem functions smoothly and resiliently.

 ![security](/content/blog/database-devsecops-guardians/security.webp)